Menu

-I designed and helped launch a best-in-class annuities calculator.
+Ahead of Nationwide's latest financial services campaign, I designed a best-in-class annuities calculator.

 You probably know Nationwide as one of the biggest insurance companies in the U.S., but you may not know that they offer more than home and auto.
 I worked with their Annuities team to create a hub that explains RIL Annuities, or RILAs, and their growth potential.